Unidata/netcdf/NUG/filters.md

           int id;     /* Must be unique WRT format */ void* info; /* The filter info as defined by the format. */ } NC_FILTER_INFO;

-    When the format is the value NC_FILTER_FORMAT_HDF5, then the info field is a pointer to an instance of H5Z_class2_t as define in H5Zpublic.h.
+> When the format is the value NC_FILTER_FORMAT_HDF5, then the info field is a pointer to an instance of H5Z_class2_t as define in H5Zpublic.h.
 The use of void* is, of course, to allow for passing arbitrary objects.

-### NetCDF API
+### NetCDF API {#filters_netCDF_API}

 The following function signatures are provided (see *netcdf_filter.h*).

 1. Register a filter

         int nc_filter_register(NC_FILTER_INFO* filter_info);

     Register a filter whose format and ID are specified in the 'filter_info' argument.

 2. Unregister a filter

         int nc_filter_unregister(int format, int id);

     Unregister the filter specified by the id.
 Note that only filters registered using 'nc_filter_register' can be unregistered.

 3. Inquire about a filter

         int nc_filter_inq(int format, int id, NC_FILTER_INFO* filter_info);

     Unregister the filter specified by the id.
 Note that only filters registered using 'nc_filter_register' can be inquired.
 The 'filter_info' is filled with a copy of the original argument to 'nc_filter_register'.

-### Example
+### Example {#filters_example}

     static const H5Z_class2_t H5Z_REG[1] = {
         ...